Recon53/monitoring-security-lab/README.md

 ## 🚀 Future Work / Next Steps

+These are ideas planned for future versions of this lab:

 🔹 Add SIEM integration (Splunk / Elastic)
 🔹 Automate log collection with PowerShell / Bash scripts
 🔹 Add alerts when suspicious hashes are detected
 🔹 Expand lab to include cloud monitoring (Azure / AWS)
 🔹 Build a defensive playbook for incident response

+---

+## 💡 Why This Project Matters

+This project shows how everyday system tools can reveal ransomware behavior, suspicious processes, and unusual file activity.
+It helps students, analysts, and defenders understand what’s happening “behind the scenes” when malware runs — and how to spot the signs early.

 ---